stepchowfun/typical/README.md

 }
 ```

-A *struct*, such as our `SendEmailRequest` type, describes messages containing a fixed set of fields (in this case, `to`, `subject`, and `body`).
-A *choice*, such as our `SendEmailResponse` type, describes messages containing exactly one field from a fixed set of possibilities (in this case, `success` and `error`).
+A *struct*, such as `SendEmailRequest`, describes messages containing a fixed set of fields (in this case, `to`, `subject`, and `body`).
+A *choice*, such as `SendEmailResponse`, describes messages containing exactly one field from a fixed set of possibilities (in this case, `success` and `error`).
 Structs and choices are called *algebraic data types* due to their correspondence to ideas from category theory called *products* and *sums*, respectively, but you don't need to know anything about that to use Typical.

 Each field in a struct or a choice has both a name (e.g., `body`) and an integer index (e.g., `2`).
 The name is just for humans, as only the index is used to identify fields in the binary encoding.
 You can freely rename fields without worrying about binary incompatibility.